 I saw this bubble house and it made me really happy.
 I have no idea the story behind it but this definitely qualifies as an "only in San Francisco" moment!

-Jon took Gus to a San Francisco Deltas soccer game and he was super duper pumped up because he and his team each got to go on the field paired with a REAL LIFE professional player.
+Jon took The Dude to a San Francisco Deltas soccer game and he was super duper pumped up because he and his team each got to go on the field paired with a REAL LIFE professional player.
 It was a big moment for him and he couldn't wait to come home and tell me about it!

 While they were gone, Croc and I made vanilla cake (from a mix).
 He is such a good little chef.
 He wants to be involved in every step!
 And with our new oven you can see it cooking inside!
 We sure are lucky.